starrydeveloper/karaokely/README.md

 # Karaokely
 A demo android app for karaoke-like lyrics displaying by using `MediaPlayer` object, `SpannableString` , `Handler`  and `Runnable` .
+And maybe this project gives or at least, tries to give solutions to [stackoverflow](https://www.stackoverflow.com) questions like [this](https://stackoverflow.com/questions/42628761/im-creating-a-karaoke-like-app-in-android-studio#comment72385499_42628761), and [this](https://stackoverflow.com/questions/6050750/android-karaoke-text), and [this](https://stackoverflow.com/questions/12025055/how-should-i-time-highlighting-of-text-with-audio-for-a-karaoke-like-application).

 ### How To
 Wonder how to use?
-Well,
-A lyrics text file in `assets` folder,
+Well, a lyrics text file in `assets` folder,
 ```java
 $When I find myself in times of trouble$
 $Mother Mary$ $comes to me$